 Watch Formula One live in the UK

-That comes bundled in with all the other sports channels as part of the £23 per month Sky Sports Complete Pack.
-If the F1 is all you care about, Sky is currently offering a deal to pay £10 (usually £18) per month instead to add just Sky Sports F1 to your contract.
+That comes bundled in with all the other sports channels as part of the £18 per month Sky Sports pack or on its own for £10 per month.

 If that all sounds a bit much, then anyone can enjoy the F1 using Sky's pay-per-view platform, Now TV.
 Now TV is available on all good smart TVs and set-top-boxes You can choose between a day, week or month-long pass and it’s worth keeping an eye on just how many races each one might scoop up at any one time in the F1 calendar.

-A day pass for sports on Now TV costs £8.99, with a weekly pass coming in at £14.99 for those after qualifying as well.
+A day pass for sports on Now TV can cost as little as £9.99, with a weekly pass coming in at £14.99 for those after qualifying as well.
 A monthly pass is £33.99 if you want to cover two or three races.View Deal

 The Sky Sports F1 HD channel is also available on Virgin Media as part of the Bigger + Sport TV bundle.
-It's £72 per month but it comes with all the other Sky Sports channels and all the BT Sports ones too, including BT Sports Ultra HD.
+It comes with all the other Sky Sports channels and all the BT Sports ones too, including BT Sports Ultra HD.
 All of that brings access to just about every televised sports action you'd care to mention including Premier League, Champions League and Europa League football.